YacGroup/yacguide/docker/README.md

-## Yacguide Docker Build Environment
+## YacGuide Docker Build Environment

-This is the Docker image for building the `yacguide` Android app.
+This is the Docker image for building the `YacGuide` Android app.

-See <https://github.com/yacgroup/yacguide> for more information.
+See <https://github.com/YacGroup/YacGuide> for more information.

-For manually building the image run following command inside root of your local `yacguide` Git repository:
+For manually building the image run following command inside root of your local Git repository:

 ``` shell
 docker build -f docker/Dockerfile -t yacgroup/yacguide-build .